AdminUI/inertia-routes/README.md

 See the [Ziggy documentation](https://github.com/tighten/ziggy#filtering-routes) for further details about formatting your `route_group`, `route_only` and `route_except` options.

 *Note: Your `only` and `except` options in `config/ziggy.php` will be temporarily overridden if you set the `route_only` or `route_except` options in `config.php/inertia.php`*

+## How it works

+Each method of integrating named routes from your Laravel backend with a JS framework on the frontend via Ziggy usually comes with its own pros and cons:

+1. **`@routes` blade directive:** Has to download the entire Ziggy JS library as part of the HTML document with every full page load.
+Also not compatible with SSR since it relies on accessing methods from the `window` object.
+2. **`ziggy:generate` routes file:** Needs to be regenerated with any route or environment changes (since the root URL is hard-coded into the .js file)
+3. **API route call:** Can be tricky to set up to work with dev, production and SSR environments.
+Also carries the overhead of waiting for a separate Ajax request to complete before the app can be rendered.
+4. **`Inertia::share` of routes object:** A good option with one downside – The routes are sent down as part of every Inertia request (initial or navigational).

+What this library does is tweak option 4 as well as adding extra functionality.
+The package detects when it is the initial full-page Inertia request and then sends down the Ziggy routes object.
+On subsequent navigations, the routes are not sent down again.
+Your app instead retain and use the routes from the first request.

+The extra configuration options also allow you to set `group`, `only` and `except` options that only affect your frontend Ziggy routes.
+This can be helpful if you have separate Inertia `apps` running your backend and frontend and you wish to include only a subset of your total routes.

+## What's the Tidy function about?

+This package was created as a complement to the AdminUI CMS/Ecommerce sites running on InertiaJS.
+As such, it may contain a few other helpful options we use.

+When the SSR script outputs your rendered HTML, it's usually in a single, compressed line.
+While this is often fine (indeed usually preferable), we had a few clients who disliked not being to read the HTML page source formatted like a normal website.
+We built this function for them.
+It simply passes the rendered HTML through a PHP extension called `Tidy` which formats the HTML in a standardised way.
+This is an optional extra and not enabled by default.